 The course will develop understanding of the basic principles as well as the theory of different types of lasers.
-The topics will include fundamentals of quantum electronics, oscillator model, rate equations, stimulated transitions, population inversion, laser amplification, design of laser resonators, principles of Q-switching, mode locking, injection locking, and modern applications of lasers.
-Three (3) lectures and one (1) two-hour laboratory period per week.
+The topics will include fundamentals of quantum electronics, oscillator model, rate equations, stimulated transitions, population inversion, laser amplification, design of laser resonators, principles of Q-switching, mode locking, injection locking and also, modern applications of lasers.
+Three lectures and one two-hour laboratory period per week.
+Prerequisites; PHYS 316 and PHYS 361, or consent of the instructor.
+Credit, four hours.